theartificialintelligenceunit/abstracts/docs/sections/dispatches/index.md

 # Token Classification: Dispatches[^1]

 This project develops a text/string detection & classification model by fine-tuning large language model architectures.
-Each model detects and classifies text or strings of vis-à-vis a set of classes.
+The model detects and classifies text/strings vis-à-vis a set of classes.
 The model depends on **Reuters International News Bulletins** of a specific time period, therefore the data's timeliness and context will impact its performance in various settings.

-Contextual text/string detection and classification; an adaptable component for contextual, and automatic, text/string identification redaction, criminal investigations, etc., purposes.
+The modelling package, and the supplementary packages, are adaptable components.

 <br>